Platform-OS/platformos-check/docs/checks/space_inside_braces.md

 ## When Not To Use It

-If you don't care about the look of your code.
+This check can be disabled if you do not prioritize the visual consistency of your code.

 ## Version